subeeshvasu/Awsome_Deep_Geometry_Learning/2019_Mescheder_Occupancy_CVPR.md

 ## Key points from method

-+ Define occupancy function as a continuous function that will map any arbirary point in space to a real value of 1 or , indicating if the points is inside or outside of the surface?
++ Define occupancy function as a continuous function that will map any arbirary point in space to a real value of 1 or , indicating if the points is inside or outside of the surface?.

++ A single batch of training data can include, samples from N different shapes, with M random points sampled from in and out of each shape, with the loss as the cross entropy with respect to the grond truth occupancy values.

++ To generate such point cloud as a function of input data in the form of image or point cloud, one can append features from those along with the input coordinates.

++ The performance of the method depends on the sampling scheme that we employ for drawing the random samples.
+Up on empirical evaluation, they found that sampling uniformly inside the bounding box of the object with an additional small padding yields the best results.

++ They also talk about learning a probabilistic latent variable models using their 3D representation, but I didn't understand that part.

 ## Key points from experiments